 A farmer shall ensure that any archaeological site found on his land is retained without impairment.

 A farmer shall not permit the carrying out of hedge, tree or scrub cutting, trimming, or laying between 1st March and 31st August, except where this is necessary for health and safety reasons.

+(8A) Sub-paragraph (8) shall not apply between 15th August and 31st August where the farmer has received a derogation from the Department.

 A farmer shall ensure that no supplementary feeding site or sacrifice area is located within 10 metres of an archaeological site.